wgtechlabs/unthread-webhook-server/README.md

 ### Security Vulnerabilities

 For security vulnerabilities, please do not report them publicly.
-Follow the guidelines in our [security policy](./security.md) to responsibly disclose security issues.
+Please create a private security advisory through GitHub's security advisory feature or contact the maintainers directly.

 Your contributions to improving this project are greatly appreciated! 🙏✨